sneakybikimeh/CS2-Practice_GUI/README.md

         sv_cheats 1; exec_async practice_gui.cfg

-4. In case your console spit a bunch of errors, just type "practice_gui" and you should be good to go !
+4. In case your console spit a bunch of errors, just type `practice_gui` and you should be good to go !

         practice_gui

 5. Your console should now display the GUI; otherwise you must have a path issue and the file did not load correctly.

 ## Customization
-If you want to modify stuff in this config, I would recommend you to use practice_gui_user.cfg, you will find some documentation on how to do so, modifying the practice_gui.cfg will probably break the GUI in many ways.
+If you want to modify stuff in this config, I would recommend you to use `practice_gui_user.cfg`, you will find some documentation on how to do so, modifying the `practice_gui.cfg` will probably break the GUI in many ways.

 ## Usage
 - A self explanatory documentation will be displayed on the GUI in your console under this format :

         VARS (STATUS) | CycleCmd / ToggleOnCmd / ToggleOffCmd

-- Toggle practice mode ON and OFF by simply typing "practice" in your console for example.
+- Toggle practice mode ON and OFF by simply typing `practice` in your console for example.

-- Type helpprac to display the GUI in your console in order to see the current status of the vars.
+- Type `helpprac` to display the GUI in your console in order to see the current status of the vars.

-- Type give_[nameofitem] to get it dropped instantly. (alias_stuff.cfg)
+- Type `give_[nameofitem]` to get it dropped instantly. (`alias_stuff.cfg`)
-- Type [nameofmap] to change map instantly. (alias_maps.cfg)
+- Type `[nameofmap]` to change map instantly. (`alias_maps.cfg`)

-- Everytime you change map, you will need to type "practice_gui" in your console since the server convars gets overwritten.
+- Everytime you change map, you will need to type `practice_gui` in your console since the server convars gets overwritten.
-- The GUI will not keep in memory any var that is changed manually in the console.
+- The GUI will not keep in memory any cvar that is changed manually in the console.

 ## Examples
 Here's a few screenshots to give you an idea of how it works :